Ruddle/TMA/README.md

 We end up with the same grammar.

 This is a PoC progression, I do not suggest to lose distinction between null and "null".
-See `GOTCHAS.md`
+See `GOTCHAS.md`.

-> price to pay :
-> we lost distinction between dictionnaries and arrays

 ## What is TMA